Kuluulu/vienna/discussion.md

 ### Key patterns and Insights

-First, one noticeable pattern is that although GDP per capita and life expectancy have been tracked completely between 1960 and 2024, CO2 emissions per capita is only available between 1990 and 2020.
+First, one noticeable pattern is that although GDP per capita and life expectancy have been tracked consistently from 1960 to 2024, CO2 emissions per capita data is only available between 1990 and 2020.

 #### Life expectancy